santolucito/MIDIDrums/README.md

     1 0 0 0

-we can update the code with:
+we can update the code by appending a new line:

     pattern = new Array(4).fill(0)
     pattern[0] = 1
     return pattern

-While this is technically solution, it does not take advantage of the ability of code to make structural changes.
-For example, if the next change is the user turning off that note
+If the next change is the user turning off that note

     0 0 0 0

-We should not generate the code

-    pattern[0] = 1
-    pattern[0] = 0

-but rather just delete that line all together.
+We should append another new line, but rather just update that line to be pattern[0] = 0.

-Similarly, if the next change to the pattern was:
+While appending new lines that change one element of the array is technically solution, it does not take advantage of the ability of code to make structural changes.
+For example, if the next change to the pattern was:

     1 0 1 0